mesosphere/dcos-docs-site/pages/dkp/kommander/1.2/ldap/setup-ldap/index.md

   ![](./img/image16.png)

-  To find the distinguished name of the Groups folder, right click the folder, go to properties, go to attribute editor, and scroll to the **distinguishedName** field, and click **View**.
+  To find the distinguished name of the Groups folder, right select the folder, go to properties, go to attribute editor, and scroll to the **distinguishedName** field, and select **View**.

   ![](./img/image15.png)